Saccharum officinarum

-Saccharum officinarum is a large, strong-growing species of grass in the genus Saccharum.
-Its stout stalks are rich in sucrose, a simple sugar which accumulates in the stalk internodes.
+Saccharum officinarum is a large, strong-growing species of grass in the sugarcane genus.
+Its stout stalks are rich in sucrose, a disaccharide sugar which accumulates in the stalk internodes.
 It originated in New Guinea, and is now cultivated in tropical and subtropical countries worldwide for the production of sugar, ethanol and other products.

-Saccharum officinarum is one of the most productive and most intensively cultivated kinds of sugarcane.
-It can interbreed with other sugarcane species, such as Saccharum sinense and Saccharum barberi.
+It is one of the most productive and most intensively cultivated kinds of sugarcane.